MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 |4. **Search and query** other ingested datasets     | Use the **$Search** command.
 For more information, see [Basic Tutorial](https://www.odata.org/getting-started/basic-tutorial/).         | 1.
 Can be done on if **Customer ID** is present in the queried dataset<br/>2.
 Can't be executed along with 1      |
 |5. **Filter** other ingested datasets     |Use the **$Filter** command.
 For more information, see [Basic Tutorial](https://www.odata.org/getting-started/basic-tutorial/).           | 1.
 Can be done on if **Customer ID** is present in the queried dataset<br/>2.
 Can't be executed along with 1          |

-## Limitations involved with using the Customer 360 conflation APIs
+## Limitations involved with using the Customer Insights conflation APIs

-See the **Conflation** table in the [Customer 360 Swagger webpage](https://tip.api.ci.ai.dynamics.com/swagger/index.html).
+See the **Conflation** table in the [Customer Insights Swagger webpage](https://tip.api.ci.ai.dynamics.com/swagger/index.html).

 ### Limitations by field (across all Conflation APIs)